-In addition to communicating what teams and individuals need to do to be successful, these behaviours are critical in implementing key programs and initiatives, enabling our Cenovus Operations Management System and safety commitments, and driving our strategic outcomes.
-Employees are expected to understand, demonstrate and commit to demonstrating the behaviours as part of their performance agreement.
+In addition to communicating what teams and individuals need to do to be successful, these behaviours are critical in implementing key programs and initiatives, enabling our Cenovus Operations Management System (COMS) and safety commitments, and driving our strategic outcomes.
+Employees are expected to understand and commit to demonstrating the behaviours as part of their performance agreement.

 Moving towards a new organizational model

-In 2015, we started a transition to a functional model, reorganizing our teams by the type of work they do and ensuring they are aligned with our company’s value chain.
+In 2016, as part of our transition to a functional model, we reorganized our teams by the type of work they do to ensure they are aligned with Cenovus’s value chain.
 A value chain consists of a series of activities, carried out in a specific order, that bring a product to consumers.
 For Cenovus this includes how we develop, produce and transport oil to refineries so it can be made into useable products like gasoline, diesel and jet fuel.

 Developing our people

-We are committed to employee development.
-The current low oil price environment doesn’t change that.
-In place of external conferences and training, we encouraged learning in 2015 through on-the-job development opportunities and interactions with others, including activities such as asking for feedback from colleagues, tackling a new assignment or informal mentoring.
+We remain committed to employee development.
+In 2016, in place of external conferences and training, we encouraged learning through on-the-job development opportunities and interactions with others, including activities such as asking for feedback from colleagues, tackling new assignments and informal mentoring.

 We’ve also developed a suite of training and development tools for our employees over the years, including:

-- Leadership development and coaching programs that enable leaders to effectively lead and manage change, drive performance, deal with challenging situations and coach their people.
-In 2015, leaders were provided with a number of new resources to help them support their teams in managing through difficult and uncertain times.
+- Leadership development and coaching programs that enable leaders to effectively lead and manage change, drive performance, deal with challenging situations and coach their people

-- Technical development programs that build the skills we need staff to have to deliver on our operational priorities
+- Technical development programs that build the skills our workers need to help them deliver on Cenovus’s operational priorities

 - The Cenovus Learning Institute, which is comprised of Calgary and field-based training centres for technical course delivery and an online portal with a variety of educational and development resources